 • Encouraging your loved one to make good lifestyle choices that can help to minimize balance problems and support better health, well-being, and safety, including staying physically active and remaining compliant with medications and guidelines from their doctor

 Starting senior care for your aging parent can be one of the best decisions that you make for them in the course of your caregiver journey.
-A senior home care services provider can be with your parent on a customized schedule to ensure that they have access to all of the care, support, and assistance that they need while still fostering a sense of independence and keeping you at the front of their care routine.
+Valley Home Care, serving the greater Fresno, Modesto, Merced and Los Banos areas, can provide your parent services on a customized schedule to ensure that they have access to all of the care, support, and assistance that they need while still fostering a sense of independence and keeping you at the front of their care routine.

 Through a highly personalized set of services, this care provider can address your parent’s individual challenges, limitations, and needs in a way that is right for them.
 This helps them to stay safe, healthy, comfortable, and happy, and to pursue a lifestyle that is as active, engaged, and fulfilling as possible while they age in place.
 As a family caregiver, this gives you confidence and peace of mind that your parent is getting everything that they need both when you are with them and when you are not able to be.